Books Set in Africa

 Africa is the second-largest continent by geographic area and also the second-largest population (1.2 billion people) after Asia in both cases.
 All too often in the Western world, we hear Africa described as if it is one homogenous place and the “African people” described as if they are all part of a common group.
 It’s important to remember that Africa is, in fact, a huge, heterogeneous continent.
 There are 55 member countries of the African Union, more than 3,000 different ethnic groups, and more than 2000 languages spoken.

 In addition to the diversity of its people and cultures, Africa is also rich in biodiversity.
-This continent is home to at least one-fifth of all known species of mammals, birds, and plants, as well as a wide variety of ecosystems, including deserts, drylands, savannahs, tropical forests, and mangrove forests.
-As a result of many factors, including population growth, agricultural practices, rapid urbanization, and illegal wildlife trafficking, Africa’s biodiversity is at serious risk, and it has been estimated that by 2100, as many as 50% of its mammal and bird species could disappear.
+However, as a result of many factors, including population growth, agricultural practices, rapid urbanization, and illegal wildlife trafficking, Africa’s biodiversity is at serious risk.
+It has been estimated that by 2100, as many as 50% of its mammal and bird species could disappear.
 This makes conservation-friendly development an important priority.

-Due to the very large number of African countries and our desire to keep our list of recommended books to a manageable length, we have not included a book on the list for every African country.
-Instead, we have broken our reading into the five geographic regions as recognized by the African Union, and have curated a diverse list of books representing each region.
+In order to keep our list a manageable length, we did not include a book for every African country.
+Instead, we broke our book recommendations into five geographic and curated a diverse list of books representing each region.

 Books Set in Northern Africa